wilddima/vodopad/README.md

 ## Overview

-A tool for finding people in photos and grouping them into separate folders.
+A tool for finding people in photographs by one example of a photo with the person and grouping them into separate folders.

 ### Install